unopolicinglab/website/content/home/about.md

   css_class:
 ---

-The VIPR Lab in the [UNO School of Criminology and Criminal Justice](https://www.unomaha.edu/college-of-public-affairs-and-community-service/criminology-and-criminal-justice/index.php) is an interdisciplinary, collaborative effort that focuses on enhancing public safety by providing research, resources, and training that engages with state agencies, practitioners, and the community.
-In addition to SCCJ faculty, research affiliates, and community partners, the VIPR Lab actively includes SCCJ undergraduate and graduate students to develop their research expertise.
+The Violence Intervention and Police Research (VIPR) Lab in the [UNO School of Criminology and Criminal Justice](https://www.unomaha.edu/college-of-public-affairs-and-community-service/criminology-and-criminal-justice/index.php) is an interdisciplinary, collaborative effort that focuses on enhancing public safety by providing research, resources, and training that engages with state agencies, practitioners, and the community.

+In addition to SCCJ faculty, research affiliates, and community partners, the VIPR Lab works with SCCJ undergraduate and graduate students to conduct data-intensive research, develop specialized skills, and connect with the public in policy formulation.

-We invite you to explore our website for latest news and information on upcoming events, recent publications, and more.
+We invite you to explore our website for the latest news and information on upcoming events, recent publications, and more.